bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 Please see Canvas for cohort specific submission instructions

 I FORGOT TO CHANGE MY BRANCH!
-MAKING NEW CHANGE!
+MAKING NEW